fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Tracking images will not be recognized when the domain is classified as '*Content*', see [here](https://disconnect.me/trackerprotection#trackers-we-dont-block) for more information.

-This command can be sent to FairEmail from an automation app to update the protection lists:
+This command can be sent to FullEmail from an automation app to update the protection lists:

 ```
 (adb shell) am start-foreground-service -a eu.faircode.email.DISCONNECT.ME